 - Carnivore Confusion: Winston and Fritz eat beef at a Howard Johnson's.

 - Covers Always Lie: Though Fritz is appears pretty much as shown in the poster (currently the page image), the female cat (or cat-woman if you will) never appears in the film.

 - Eaten Alive: "Fritz the Cat, Secret Agent for the C.I.A." contains what is probably the earliest depiction of vore in comics.
 Fritz is swallowed whole by a giant creature, along with a female Chinese agent who betrays her country because she loves Fritz.
 Together, the two escape out the back way.

 - Everybody Has Lots of Sex: Most of the "Fritz" stories involve some kind of sexual experience.

-- Also, rats stand in for the Chinese.
+- Rats stand in for the Chinese.
 This is may be unintentionally Truth in Television: Rats are originally from China.